DEFRA/ffc-development-guide/docs/github-release-notes.md

 Each of the above will be optional and dependant on the changes that have been made.

-For complex changes include code snippits in the relevent description heading.
+For complex changes include code snippets in the relevent description heading.